Impact

 bound4blue

-Bound4Blue (Spain; 2023) closed a $44M Series B in 2025, the largest raise by an SOA company.
-Their autonomous eSAIL® suction sails are deployed on 7 vessels for clients including Maersk and Odfjell, delivering verified emission cuts of up to 40% per voyage, with projected annual CO₂ savings of 400K+ tons by 2027.
+closed a $44M Series B in 2025, and installed autonomous eSAIL® suction sails are deployed on 7 vessels for clients including Maersk and Odfjell, delivering verified emission cuts of up to 40% per voyage, with projected annual CO2 savings of 400K+ tons by 2027.

 Marine Protection & Monitoring